mctools/mcpl/usage_cmdline.md

 ## Examples

 A few examples of how to use the command-line tools are provided here.
-Note that a small sample MCPL file is included with the MCPL distribution at [examples/example.mcpl]({{"/raw/HEAD/examples/example.mcpl" | prepend: site.github.repository_url }}), in case new users would like something to try the `mcpltool` on.
+Note that a small sample MCPL file is available at [examples/example.mcpl]({{"/raw/HEAD/examples/example.mcpl" | prepend: site.github.repository_url }}), in case new users would like something to try the `mcpltool` on.

 ### Inspect file contents